 If you are already registered to vote and on the electoral register in Moray then you need do nothing more.
 You do not need to re-register to vote.
-During August/September 2016 the Electoral registration Officer will write to every household and ask for confirmation of those currently registered there.
-You must respond to this canvass.
+You should have received a pollcard recently confirming your entitlement to vote at this election and confirming how you are casting your vote, e.g in person, postal, proxy.

 If you need to register to vote, update your name, address or other details on the electoral register, change your voting preferences, e.g. to vote in person or by post please visit the government's online site to https://www.gov.uk/register-to-vote .
 Please note that you may be asked to complete further applications forms which will be sent to you to complete the full registration process.This service is an application to register to vote and your registration will be confirmed in writing to you when successful.

 If you wish to speak to someone in the local office please contact the Electoral Registration Office.